 Our goal is to understand your expectations of the IVF with surrogacy process.
 We will thoughtfully match you with intended parents who desire the same experiences you do.

 We are honored that you are here and wish to join us.
-Send us an email to [email protected] with the subject line “Gestational Carrier” and we will respond quickly to your adoring request.
+Send us an email to [email protected] with the subject line “Gestational Carrier” and we will respond quickly to your request.

-Gestational Carrier Requirements for CARE Surrogacy
+Gestational Carrier Requirements

-You are between the ages of 25 and 35
+- You are between the ages of 20 and 30

-Have successfully delivered one child of your own that you are raising
+- Have successfully delivered one child of your own that you are raising

-Submit to comprehensive criminal background check
+- Submit to comprehensive criminal background check

-Husband/partner consents to the surrogacy arrangement and supports your decision
+- Husband/partner consents to the surrogacy arrangement and supports your decision

-Willing to undergo blood screening for certain infectious diseases
+- Willing to undergo blood screening for certain infectious diseases

-Once our dedicated CARE team has successfully matched you to admirable intended parents, you will be asked to sign the contract and discuss all of the legalities with our dedicated team.
+Once our dedicated team has successfully matched you to admirable intended parents, you will be asked to sign the contract and discuss all of the legalities with our dedicated team.

 Once contract terms are determined you will undergo a second physical exam and any additional medical screening or testing deemed necessary.
 You will work closely with our fertility specialists during the entire in vitro fertilization (IVF) with surrogacy process.

-After the baby is born, your parental rights will be relinquished as stated in the CARE surrogacy contracts and the intended parents will gain parental rights by legalizing their relationship with the child and fulfilling their obligations with any additional documents required for the issuance of a birth certificate.
+After the baby is born, your parental rights will be relinquished as stated in the contracts and the intended parents will gain parental rights by legalizing their relationship with the child and fulfilling their obligations with any additional documents required for the issuance of a birth certificate.